World Poverty,

 1. Government aid

 Most international aid has come as direct loan or grant aid from one government to another government, with richer governments like the US often being the bigger aid givers.
 But this aid has generally gone to 'friendly' governments, rather than to the countries in greater need.
-And it has often been military aid.
+And it has often been military aid with political aims.

 2. International Body aid